 3…2…1… It’s go-time!
 After a successful inspection, it’s time to flip the switch, turn the system on, and set up the monitoring.
 It’s that simple!

 If you’re ready to start your solar panel installation, there’s no reason to wait around.
-Longhorn Solar is a critical infrastructure business, so no matter what’s going on in the world, we’re standing by to help you go solar.
-And remember, our experienced team will walk you through the process every step of the way, so you’ll never be left in the dark.
-Contact us today to get started—or check out our solar calculator to get a head start.
+Our experienced team will walk you through the process every step of the way, so you’ll never be left in the dark.
+Contact us to get a free estimate today — or calculate your solar costs to get a head start.